 OK, so the first thing I did was convert my site over to WordPress.
 I’d been wanting to do that for a few years anyway, simply for the ease of use compared to the WYSIWYG design tools I had been using since 1996.

 I already had other sites set up with WordPress, such as my ezWebBusinessBuilder2 course, so I was familiar with the platform.
-I also have been doing mobile-friendly sites for local businesses, so I knew all I needed was a fresh install of WordPress and responsive theme.
+I also have been doing mobile-friendly sites for clients, so I knew all I needed was a fresh install of WordPress and responsive theme.
 A responsive theme adjusts to visitors’ browsers and displays your site effectively on computers, tablets and smart-phones.

 But finding the right theme was tricky.